MrLast98/WakeBlock/README.md

 **Q - Your app is killing my battery life!
 WTF!**

 **A** - By itself, the app doesn't do anything even with the core mod installed.
-Keep WakeBlock whitelisted in every hybernation app (like greenify) but the basic Android Optimization.
+Keep WakeBlock whitelisted in every hibernation app (like greenify) but the basic Android Optimization.
 If the battery drain has increased, double check what you blocked, that might be the reason!

 **Q - How can I MANUALLY uninstall the app/coremod?**

 **A** - First of all, *we are sad that you want to leave us.* If you **didn't install the Core Mod**, or it failed in any way, *you just need to delete the app* and everything is gone!
 If you **did install successfully the Core Mod**, check the WakeBlock backup folder ***(/sdcard/WakeBlock/Backups).*** Here, you will have one of **two cases:**

-1. If you flashed the file using the **"Automatic"** or **"Manual"** option, you will find different folders with a backup inside them in /sdcard/WakeBlock/Bakups, *they are taken every time you patch and won't be deleted unless you manually delete it*, just **flash the zip file inside the folder with the most recent date and you're good to go**.
+1. If you flashed the file using the **"Automatic"** or **"Manual"** option, you will find different folders with a backup inside them in /sdcard/WakeBlock/Backups, *they are taken every time you patch and won't be deleted unless you manually delete it*, just **flash the zip file inside the folder with the most recent date and you're good to go**.

 2. If you went for the **"Magisk Module"**, simply create a file in your /system (or /system/system for A/B devices) called **"disable.module"** and the module will be automagically removed!
 After the removal, you *MUST remove the disable.module file by yourself*.

 **Q - YOUR APP DOESN'T WORK, WHY?**

 **A** - It works.
 We tested it (and we keep testing it) many times before committing an update!
-Double check permissons and give it a reboot, usually fixes most of the "doesn't work" problems.
+Double check permissions and give it a reboot, usually fixes most of the "doesn't work" problems.

 **Q - I found a bug!
 How can I report it?**